UTNuclearRoboticsPublic/EnvEase/README.md

 You may also put personal aliases in ```~/.bash_aliases``` as usual.
 This should only be for aliases that are very specific to your own needs that other NRG members would not benefit from having access to.

 ## Implementation Details
-The installation script places a set of bash script files in ```/opt/nuclearrobotics```.
+The installation script places a set of bash script files in ```/opt/EnvEase```.
 It also adds a line to the end of your ```~/.bashrc``` script, which is run whenever you open a new terminal.

-    source /opt/nuclearrobotics/nrg.sh
+    source /opt/EnvEase/nrg.sh

-This line leads into the scripting functions that process your environment configuration as set using the ```nrgenv``` program.
-Your configurations are stored in the directory ```~/.nrg_env```, along with the NRG bash alias files that have been downloaded for your configurations.
+This line leads into the scripting functions that process your environment configuration as set using the ```envease``` program.
+Your configurations are stored in the directory ```~/.envease```, along with the NRG bash alias files that have been downloaded for your configurations.